-Maybe homemade soups or stews based on beef broth aren’t a thing in your family.
-You bought a few cans of the broth, used one or two and put away the rest into storage.
+Maybe homemade soups or stews based on beef broth aren’t popular in your household.
+You’ve bought a few cans of the broth, used one or two, and put away the rest in storage.
 It’s been a few months since that, and now the tins are nearing the date on the label.
 Does beef broth go bad?

 Or you spent a few hours making homemade beef broth and noticed you made too much.
 You won’t be able to use the leftover broth within a few days, and you don’t want it to go to waste either.
 Can you freeze beef broth?

 Similar questions like the ones above are asked time and time again.
 In this article, we will go through the nitty-gritty of storage, freezing, shelf life and spoilage of beef broth.
 If you’d like to learn more about those topics, read on.